Unsounded

-Unsounded is an ongoing epic fantasy adventure graphic novel written and illustrated by Ashley Cope, published online since 2010.
+Unsounded is an epic fantasy adventure graphic novel written and illustrated by Ashley Cope, published online from 2010 to 2025.
+A sequel, The Red Cost, was announced upon the comic's conclusion.
 Unsounded describes itself as covering "fall[ing] into the Epic Fantasy Adventure genre, with occasional forays into the horrific, the profane, and the goofy".
 It follows the lion-tailed daughter of a crime lord, Sette Frummagem, as accompanied by the undead soldier Duane Adelier.

 Overview

 Setting

 Unsounded takes place in the fictional continent of Kasslyne, which is dominated by the two superpowers Cresce and Alderode, who exist in a state of perpetual war with one another.
 Cresce's system of government is a mixture of Communism and Monarchy, and it exerts a large sphere of influence over most of Kasslyne.
 Alderode is a mysterious and insular country whose populace is divided into a supernatural caste system denoted by hair color.
 The castes of Alderode have wildly varying lifespans that are inversely proportional to their magical abilities.
 A third minor superpower, the highly corrupt and capitalist Sharteshane, influences and profits from the Cresce-Alderode war.
+Kasslyne also features fictional species: "Inak", intelligent humanoids with traits of reptiles; and strange immortal beings known as "Senet beasts", who are believed to be creatures from the gods' first attempt at creation.

 The Cresce-Alderode war is partly fueled by a conflict between the two dominant religions of Kasslyne: The Gefendur, who believe the world is overseen by two sets of twin gods, and the Ssaelit, who believe a man named Ssael slew the Gefendur gods and took their place.
 Ssaelism is heavily persecuted outside of Alderode, where it exists in an uneasy compromise with the Aldish Gefendur.

 Kasslyne is governed not by the laws of physics, but by an invisible spectral plane known as "the khert".
 Trained individuals can use pymary (a type of magic) to manipulate the khert into altering objects' properties such as temperature, weight, and contour.
 The author has stated this magic system was inspired by her experiences utilizing console commands in video games.
+The organs and bodily secretions of Senet beasts, called "First Materials", contain their own khert systems separate from the universal one, allowing them to be enchanted with special pymaric effects that form the backbone of Kasslynian technology.
 The khert also preserves the memories of all humans upon death, which can be captured and used to create artificial intelligence through a process known as "sounding".
 The Gefendur and Ssaelit believe that the gods reside in a deep portion of the khert known as the "Great Unsounded", so called because no sounder has ever found it.

 The author deliberately eschews pinning the technology and costume design to a specific time period, stating "Unsounded cannot contain anachronisms; it doesn't take place in our world nor anywhere along its timeline."
 Cope has referred to the setting's aesthetic as "pymary-tech" in contrast to conventional genres such as steampunk and dieselpunk.